divarathore/numerology/README.md

     Other than this i have added an animation in the background which i found in the p5.js examples and i gave it a z-index to push it behind everything and make it the background.
     It register alphabets no.s being added up but if i directly type in no.s say my date of birth it treats these no.s the same way.
     The p5.js background isnt exactly repsonsive, like if i refresh the page it fits the screen but if i resize i have to refresh agian. i sort of quick fixed this by making the html/body background the same color as the animation background so it doesnt look off.
+    I added a paragraph to each outcome from 1-8 plus 11 and 22 which would show up according to the persons individual name number calculation.
+To do that is like adding the paragraphs to the html and setting them to display none and adding a hidden class individually and then telling JavaScript to remove that hidden class based on the no. that gets displayed so the paragraphs matches the single digit.

 what i need to do next:

-    I added a paragraph to each outcome from 1-8 plus 11 and 22 which would show up according to the persons individual name number calculation. i guess how i would do that is like adding the paragraphs to the html and setting them to display none and then telling JavaScript to display them using the ids i give the paragraphs when it maches the single digit.
-    (auto fill doesnt work)(maybe i'll switch this off)
+    (auto fill doesnt work)(maybe i'll switch this off) (also on iphone i want it to register the done button as enter too.)